osteele/matrix-archive/README.md

 Developed at [Dinacon 2018](https://www.dinacon.org), for use by the documentation team.

 Use this responsibly and ethically.
-Don't use people's messages that without their knowledge and consent.
+Don't re-publish people's messages without their knowledge and consent.

 ## Setup